satoshinakamoto007/wallets/docs/authorised_payees.md

 You will need to run a standard wallet for setup, as well as an authorised payee wallet for receiving and managing the coin.

-1. Launch your authorised payees wallet.
+1. Launch your authorised payees wallet by running `$ python3 -m authorised_payees/ap_wallet_runnable.py`.
 Your public key will be shown, and you will be asked for some setup information.

 2. On your standard wallet, first make sure you have some money.
 Then from the menu, select `7: Make Smart Contract`, followed by `1: Authorised Payees`.